TangJicheng123/mlops-assignment/README.md

 ```

 #### 2. Performance
-We measure the performance of your code by request latency.
+The performance on the GPU is more important.
-We care more about the performance of your code on the GPU, please make sure your code can take advantage of CUDA
+please make sure your code can take advantage of CUDA.

 ## Reference
 https://huggingface.co/blog/controlnet